Plumsail/forms-docs/source/javascript/fields-sp.rst

 --------------------------------------------------

 .. list-table::
+    :header-rows: 1
-    :widths: 10 80
+    :widths: 10 20 20

     *   -   Property
         -   Description
         -   Examples
     *   -   **value**
         -   Allows to get or set selected value.

-Return an object for Single Choice Lookup, returns an array of objects for Multiple Choice Lookups.
-Can be set with IDs.
+            Returns an object for Single Choice Lookup, returns an array of objects for Multiple Choice Lookups.

+            Can be set with Item ID or an array of item IDs for Multiple Choice Lookups.

         - .. code-block:: javascript

                 //SINGLE CHOICE LOOKUP